Johann Wolfgang von Goethe, aus Faust. Der Tragödie zweiter Teil. (1832)

 Setup of the experiment

-Picture 1: 2 identical Pils glasses, 2 identical Kölsch glasses (the inner radius of the Pils glasses should be 6 to 10 mm larger than the outer radius of the Kōlsch glasses), a tray (to catch the water spillage), scissors, 10 page markers (the coloured ends cut into small sails and stuck to the edge of the glasses) camera fixed on a tripod
+Fig.1: 2 identical Pils glasses, 2 identical Kölsch glasses (the inner radius of the Pils glasses should be 6 to 10 mm larger than the outer radius of the Kölsch glasses), tray (to catch the overflowing water), scissors, 10 page markers (cut colored ends into small sails and glue on the rims of the glass) Put the time-lapse camera on a tripod.

 Picture 2: Fill Pils glasses a little bit more than half way with water and put Kölsch glasses inside.

 Picture 3: Carefully fill Kölsch glasses with water until they centre in the Pils glasses

 Picture 4: Between the edge of the Pils glass and the side of the Kölsch glass there will be a small “water mountain”